alexjlockwood/AndroidDesignPatterns/_posts/2014-12-05-activity-fragment-content-transitions-in-depth-part2.md

 While these posts will focus mainly on Activity transitions, note that most of the information presented will also apply to Fragment transitions as well, with only some minor differences.
 I'll do my best to point out these differences as they are encountered in the posts!

-Let's start by defining the term and illustrating a real-world example.
+Let's begin by summarizing what we learned about content transitions from [part 1][part1] and illustrating how they can be used in real-world applications to achieve smooth, seamless animations in Android Lollipop.

-### What are Content Transitions?
+### What is a Content Transition?

 <!--morestart-->

-In the [previous post][part1], recall that we briefly introduced _content transitions_ as follows:
+In the [previous post][part1], recall that we briefly defined _content transitions_ as follows:

 > A _content transition_ determines how an activity's non-shared views&mdash;called _transitioning views_&mdash;enter or exit the activity scene.